Guided training-based evaluation assistanceRegister Now

 Take a free Online Learning Portal course:

-- Refer to the minimum system requirements in the JasperReports Server Installation Guide, Section 1.5: System Requirements.
+- Refer to the minimum system requirements in the JasperReports Server Installation Guide in the section on System Requirements

-- Download a bundled installer using the 30 Day Download option found on http://www.jaspersoft.com/jaspersoft-business-intelligence-software-trial.
+- Download a bundled installer using the 30-Day Download option found on http://www.jaspersoft.com/four-ways-test-drive-jaspersoft-bi-software

 Install Jaspersoft Studio Report Designer

-Jaspersoft Studio is the report developer tool for JasperReports.
+Jaspersoft Studio is the primary report developer tool for JasperReports.
 It simplifies the process of creating the JRXML files that describe the report queries and layout while exposing the most powerful capabilities of JasperReports.
-Jaspersoft Studio can be used to develop and test reports on your local desktop as well as connect to JasperReports Server to deploy reports or to browse and interact with existing reports within the JasperReports Server repository.
+Use Jaspersoft Studio to develop and test reports on your local desktop and connect to JasperReports Server to deploy reports or browse and interact with existing reports in the JasperReports Server repository.

-As part of your evaluation, we will introduce you to Jaspersoft Studio.
+You are introduced to Jaspersoft Studio during your evaluation.
 We recommend that you install Jaspersoft Studio on your local desktop as part of your evaluation.
-If you installed JasperReports Server locally you must also chose to download and install Jaspersoft Studio as well.
+If you installed JasperReports Server locally, you’ll want to install Jaspersoft Studio and experience its flexible and robust report creating capabilities.

-- Download the Jaspersoft Studio installation package for the operating system you plan to install using the 30-Day Download option found at the following location:
+- Download the Jaspersoft Studio installation package for your operating system using the 30-Day Download option found here:

-- Run the installer.
-The installer will deploy Jaspersoft Studio based on the Eclipse framework to your local machine.
+- Run the installer to deploy Jaspersoft Studio to your local machine

 Installing on Mobile Devices